flamewave000/dragonflagon-fvtt/df-curvy-walls/README.md

 ## Bezier Curves

 Supports both a Quadratic and Cubic curve to give differing forms of curve generation.
-The Quadratic curve may be of very niche use, but the Cubic is very powerful and will provide great ways to create "just the right" curve.
+The Quadratic curve may be of very niche use but gives a very fast way to create a simple curve.
+The Cubic curve is very powerful though, and provides a great to create "just the right" curve.

 ## Ellipse Curve